Optimizing Foreground Modelling for Global 21cm Cosmology with GPU-Accelerated Nested Sampling: Region Construction

 \subsubsection{Comparative Performance}

-While both algorithms seek to balance regions `importance' and spectral index variance, they differ in their order of prioritisation.
-Hierarchical Partitioning first ensures that each region has uniform importance mass and hence approximately equal contribution to the observed data, as evidenced in Figure~\ref{fig:chromatic_range}.
-Conversely, Recursive Partitioning prioritises addressing the assumption that a given region can be defined by a single spectral index while balancing the requirement for higher parameter density where the foregrounds are most dominant.
+The key gain from the observation-dependent schemes is common to both the Hierarchical and Recursive algorithms.
+In each case, the importance-weighted CDF allocates foreground parameters according to a region's contribution to the measured antenna temperature, rather than according to an observation-independent spectral-index range.
+This shared effect is illustrated in Figure~\ref{fig:chromatic_range} for the beam-hierarchical case: relative to the linear split, the beam-aware weighting compresses the dynamic range of the regional chromatic functions.
+This produces regions that are more similarly constrained by the data, directly addressing the inefficiencies of observation-independent linear splitting discussed in Section~\ref{sec:oldsplitting}.
+Within this common framework, the algorithms differ in their order of prioritisation.
+Hierarchical Partitioning first ensures that each region has uniform importance mass, while Recursive Partitioning prioritises addressing the assumption that a given region can be defined by a single spectral index while balancing the requirement for higher parameter density where the foregrounds are most dominant.

 In practice, while both algorithms showed advantages over the linear splitting method, the Recursive Partitioning framework offered a more efficient optimisation of the parameter space compared to the hierarchical alternative thus providing a superior ability to suppress systematic residuals while maintaining model compactness.
 Given this balance of accuracy and computational speed, it is the focus of the results presented hereafter.
 The impact of these observationally-dependent schemes on the resultant foreground masks, $M_{\beta,j}$, is illustrated in Figure~\ref{fig:Region_definition}.
-It provides a comparison between the `beam-aware' Recursive scheme and the traditional linear baseline demonstrating the redistribution of regions based on the Galactic orientation.
+The dominant visual change is the redistribution of regions relative to the observation-independent linear baseline, driven by the Galactic orientation and the beam weighting.
+The differences between the beam-recursive and beam-hierarchical masks are more subtle, reflecting the fact that both are derived from the same importance-weighted CDF but apply different rules for assigning its mass to discrete sky regions.